danlm/Nial-dev/README.md

 #Building Nial

-Initially Nial is built from source by compiling the supplied distribution.
+Initially, Nial is built from source by compiling the supplied distribution.
 This is a working version of Nial with a core set of functionality based on standard features of both Linux and OSX.

-Once that version of Nial is built it is possible to build a specialised version of Nial using the package builder.
+Once that version of Nial is built, it is possible to build a specialised version of Nial using the package builder.
 The package builder is itself written in Nial and allows you to add packages or remove packages from the initial build.